Special offer

 The key difference between a junior and senior software engineer is autonomy.
 Senior engineers don’t require much guidance and can provide clear status updates on the projects they’re responsible for.
 They’re critical thinkers and problem-solvers who may be trusted to take roles as team leads on smaller projects.

-Required Education: College degree or equivalent experience
+Required education: College degree or equivalent skills/experience

 Staff engineer

-Required Education: College degree
+Required education: College degree or equivalent skills/experience

-Experience Level: 5-10 years
+Experience level: 5–10 years

 Senior staff engineer

-Required Education: College degree
+Required education: College degree or equivalent skills/experience

-Experience Level: 5-10 years
+Experience level: 5–10 years

 Principal staff engineer